zhufuyi/sponge_doc/en/deployment.md

 ### 🏷Docker Deployment

-Web and microservices created by sponge also support Docker deployment, running on Docker containers on your local machine.
+Web and grpc services created by sponge also support Docker deployment, running on Docker containers on your local machine.
 You need to have [Docker](https://www.docker.com/) and [docker-compose](https://github.com/docker/compose/releases) commands installed locally.
 Navigate to the service code directory and use the following deployment commands:

 ```bash
 # Build the container and run the service, execute this command again if you need to update the service